 Skirt lengths vary from the micro-mini to full length and everywhere in between.
-Fashion is constantly changing and evolving with skirt lengths included.
-There is certainly a wide choice of skirts available today and something to suit every height and body shape.
-Here I will show you the most common terms used to describe skirts lengths.
+Fashion is constantly changing and evolving, with skirt lengths included.
+There is certainly a wide choice of types of skirts available today and something to suit every height and body shape.
+Here I will show you the most common terms used to describe skirt lengths.

 Length is Relative

-There are many skirt lengths to choose from but it is important to note that to a certain extent these will be relative to your height and weight.
-The length of your torso and legs will play an important part in the skirt lengths as will your weight.
+There are many skirt lengths to choose from, but it is important to note that these will be relative to your height and weight to a certain extent.
+The length of your torso and legs will play an important part in the skirt lengths, as will your weight.

-I am fairly short so always find that skirts tend to be a bit long and maxi skirts, in particular, have a tendency to touch the ground and need shortening.
+I am fairly short, so I always find that skirts tend to be a bit long and maxi skirts, in particular, tend to touch the ground and need shortening.